wombelix/dominik-wombacher-cc/content/pages/recruiters_faq_en.rst

 Are you interested changing your job?
 =====================================

-I'm always open to talk about new opportunities and increase my network.
+Yes, I want to go back to my Engineering roots and looking for a new opportunity as: Site Reliability Engineer, System Development Engineer or Dev Ops Engineer.

 ----

 Would you relocate for a new job?
 =================================

-Probably not, I'm actually only interested to work remote with 0% - 10% traveling.
+Definitely not, I'm only interested to work remote with 0% - 10% traveling.

 ----

 Can you send me your CV / resume?
 =================================

 Nope, you already have all information you need, my personal website always contains the latest version of my `Resume <{filename}/pages/resume_en.rst>`_, which I keep in sync with my `LinkedIn Profile <https://www.linkedin.com/in/dominik-wombacher/>`_.
+So, feel free to get yourself what you need.

 ----